-With little understanding of what was to come and even less hope of ever being free again, passengers on slave ships would resort to tears, acts of defiance, and even suicide to try to escape their plight.
-To this day, we are still uncovering evidence that attests to the horrible realities of slavery, but no amount of scholarship and understanding will change the scarring experiences of slave ship conditions.
+With little understanding of what was to come and even less hope of ever being free again, captives on slave ships would resort to tears, acts of defiance, and even suicide to try escaping their plight.
+To this day, we are still uncovering evidence that attests to the horrible realities of slavery - but no amount of scholarship and understanding will change the scarring experiences of slave ship conditions.

 Africans Were Seized In Raids Or Purchased From African Slave Traders

-Slavery was part of African society long before the coming of European slave traders, but the type of slavery practiced in the African tradition was very different.
-Slaves were traded within the continent as a sign of wealth - they could be debtors, prisoners of war, or political prisoners - but slaves were not chattel.
-With the influx of Islamic merchants, slaves from Africa were transported to the Mediterranean and, later, to the Americas by European merchants.
+Slavery was part of African society long before the arrival of European slave traders, but the type of slavery practiced in the African tradition was very different.
+Captives were traded within the continent as a sign of wealth - they could be debtors, prisoners of war, or political prisoners - but slaves were not chattel.
+With the influx of Islamic merchants, slaves from Africa were transported to the Mediterranean, and later to the Americas, by European merchants.

-When Europeans arrived in Africa, they first tried to raid areas for slaves themselves.
-This didn't prove to be a successful practice and Europeans began buying slaves from African slave traders in places like the Kingdom of the Kongo.
-Soon, African traders began raiding nearby areas to acquire more slaves to sell to Europeans.
+When Europeans arrived in Africa, they first tried to raid the area themselves.
+This didn't prove a successful practice, so Europeans began buying enslaved people from African slave traders in places like the kingdom of the Kongo.
+Soon, African traders started raiding nearby areas to acquire more people to sell to Europeans.

-Slaves Were Marched To The Boats In Slave Trains
+Captives Were Chained Together And Marched To The Boats

-Slaves from throughout Africa were brought together in port cities to be transported across the Atlantic Ocean.
-As they moved around from place to place on their journey toward the coast, slaves would be chained to one another in slave trains.
-The slaves came from different backgrounds, spoke different languages, had probably never seen the ocean before, and almost certainly had never seen a ship like the ones they were about to board.
+Captives from throughout Africa were brought together in port cities to be transported across the Atlantic Ocean.
+As they moved around from place to place on their journey toward the coast, the enslaved Africans would be chained to one another in slave trains.
+The people came from different backgrounds, spoke different languages, may have never seen the ocean before, and almost certainly had never been on a ship like the ones they were about to board.

-Ships That Were Supposed To Carry 150 People Transported As Many As 700
+Ships Designed To Carry A Few Hundred People Transported As Many As 700

-Slave ships were designed to carry hundreds of people but were usually over-crowded in the interest of expediency.
+Slave ships were designed to carry hundreds of people, but were usually over-crowded in the interest of profit.
 The more slaves on a ship, the more money there was to be made.
-Slaves were packed into the ship so tightly that they had no more than a few feet to move, sit, or sleep.
-Conditions were so cramped that slaves would not have been able to find a bucket to defecate or urinate into and would have had to stay in their own filth.
+Captives were packed into the ship so tightly that they had no more than a few feet to move, sit, or sleep.
+Conditions were so cramped that those enslaved would not have been able to find a bucket to defecate or urinate in, thus forcing them to stay in their own waste.

-The Brookes Ship, later a key part of the argument against the slave trade, depicted how slaves were to be put below deck and carried on slave ships.
-Prior to the passage of the Regulation Act of 1788, the Brookes had carried over 700 slaves.
-After the law was passed, regulations restricted the number of slaves aboard to about 450.
+The Brookes ship, later a key part of the argument against the slave trade, depicted how slaves were to be put below deck and carried on slave ships.
+Prior to the passage of the Regulation Act of 1788, the Brookes carried over 700 slaves.
+After the law was passed, regulations restricted the number of captives aboard to about 450.